-Giant Communications, Inc., an affiliate of JBN Telephone Company, provides traditional CLEC services in Holton and other areas of northeast Kansas, with about 220 phone subscribers, and VoIP services to 350 subscribers.
-In addition, Giant serves approximately 1,300 CATV customers, approximately 1,200 of whom also subscribe to cable modem services.
-Giant provides fixed wireless broadband in these areas, too.
-In 2012, Giant launched its hosted voice service offering in Wichita, KS, leveraging its existing soft switch, billing platform and IP connectivity.
-Giant currently serves over 2,100 seats.
-Giant expects to grow in this market and expand into an additional metro market in 2016.
+Giant Communications, Inc., an affiliate of J.B.N.
+Telephone Company, provides traditional CLEC services in Holton and other areas of northeast Kansas, with approximately 600 landline phone or VoIP subscribers,

+1,200 CATV customers, and approximately 1,400 cable modem broadband subscribers.
+Giant also provides fixed wireless broadband to some 500 subscribers in these areas.
+Giant has developed a substantial hosted voice service offering in Wichita, KS, leveraging its existing soft switch, billing platform and IP connectivity.
+It is currently serving approximately 2,400 seats there.
+In 2016, Giant expanded into the metro Topeka area, where it currently serves over 400 seats and continues to expand.
+In addition, Giant expects to reduce its cost of revenues in these markets in 2017 by locating equipment in major Wichita and Topeka switching centers.